VipinEV/sonarqube-demo/README.md

 Build Artefact stage will connect with sonarqube instance and submit your code for deep scanning with coverage report from JACOCO.
 When you open sonarqube dashboard you will see a project created with your artefact id and the scan results will be published.

+Adding JACOCO jenkins plugin and the coverage publisher allows you to have a summary report embedded in Jenkins.

 ![alt text](./docs/project-view.png "Project View")